codex-academy/codeX_SpringBoard/backlog.md

 * Learn about Javascript by doing the Javascript course on Codecademy at : http://www.codecademy.com/tracks/javascript

+* Learn more about JQuery using this tutorial: http://www.codecademy.com/tracks/jquery

 * Change your blog to be more dynamic add a form that allows you to add new blog entries onto your blog.
 Store your blog entries using localStorage.
 See more info here: https://github.com/codex-academy/codeX_SpringBoard/blob/master/create_dynamic_blog.md

 * Blog about what you learned while making your blog more dynamic, using the old static blog.

 * Change your blog to be able to store the blog entries online instead of only in localStorage.
-See more info here: https://github.com/codex-academy/codeX_SpringBoard/blob/master/going_global.md
+See more info here: https://github.com/codex-academy/codeX_SpringBoard/blob/master/going_global.md .
+Think about how to make your blog secure, how to stop others from posting to your blog.

 * Allow people to comment on your blog posts.
 Add support that allow you to decide if you would like to see posts displayed on your blog or not